FraserR1188/WoofAway/TESTING.md

 No field for “number of dogs” in Booking.
 The booking model only included dates and price.
 Guests couldn’t tell hosts how many dogs they’d bring.
 Added a num_dogs field to Booking, surfaced it on the listing form, and validated it against the host’s max_dogs.

 Profile detail showed request.user instead of target user.
 On /profile/<pk>/, you were still rendering {{ request.user.email }} and {{ request.user.username }} even if you’d loaded someone else’s profile.
 Switched to {{ profile.user.email }}/{{ profile.user.username }} and only show the “Edit Profile” button when request.user == profile.user.

-## Unresolved

-My css on mobile view for the buttons isn't ideal and sometimes the calender and be hard to use.
-Due to time, I wasn't able to change.